Keats/pixelspa.com/content/projects/sun-editor/index.md

 ### Sourcing Content

-To source content for the homepage and potentially the rest of the website we created a panel where it's possible to search and filter the library of articles and images by keyword, date range and Section.
+To source content for the homepage and potentially the rest of the website we created a panel where it's possible to search and filter the library of articles and images by keyword, date range and section.

 From the panel you can see what the latest articles are and which ones are still in progress.
 Color coding for the bars on the left allows to see at glance the section the articles belong to.